 THIS IS KEY!
 You DO NOT want the shutter button to control focus.

 Watch this webinar for more!

 Recently I held a free webinar online and I went over these six tips, then I spent about an hour answering all kinds of photography questions.
 I covered everything from the histogram, composition, blue hour, light painting, and tripods.
 Check it out here:

 Summary and action plan

-Then get yourself a moving one (kid, pet, traffic, etc.) and do those.
-Remember for both to make sure you focus in an area of contrast, and on the eyes if you have a human or furry subject (someone with a face).
+Then get yourself a moving one (kid, pet, traffic, etc.) and try those settings.
+Remember for both to make sure you focus in an area of contrast, and on the eyes, if you have a human or furry subject (someone with a face).

-Then really put it to the test by going to a dimly lit area.
+Then really put it to the test by shooting in a dimly lit area.
 Use your largest aperture and all the tips for shooting in low-light (you can find more here: Tips for Low Light Photography).